 If the delays are in good order, click on the Options drop down for each and make sure the device is enabled and the schedule is as expected:

-You can also see pertinent information in the Event Tracking Report on the Reports tab.
-This will show any system errors encountered delivering to the device.
+You can also see pertinent information in the Tracking Report on the Reports tab.
+This shows any system errors encountered delivering to the device.
 You can also check out the Log tab in the event report.

 Choosing a response didn't send me another notification

 Well, so not ALL of the responses will send a notification.
-The Accept, Escalate and End in the Monitoring Alert and the Assign to Me, Resolve and Escalate responses in the Create Major Incident alert won't trigger an additional notification.
-Further, the Inform Stakeholders only fires after you enter comments in the dialog box or the text field in the mobile app.
+The Accept, Escalate and End responses in the Monitoring Alert and the Assign to Me, Resolve and Escalate responses in the Create Major Incident alert won't trigger an additional notification.
+Also, the Inform Stakeholders response only fires a new message if you enter comments in the dialog box or the text field in the mobile app.

 Outside of those, you should have received a new notification.
 So we might need to do a little more digging.
 First, review the Setup section and make sure the constants are set properly.
-If those look ok, we'll have to dig even deeper.
+If those look ok, we'll have to dig a bit deeper.

-Head over to the Developer tab and click Edit > Integration Builder next to the MIM Playbook Comm Plan.
+Head over to the Developer tab and click Edit > Integration Builder next to the Major Incident Management Playbook Communication Plan.

 Then, expand the Outbound integrations and click the gear icon next to the response option you chose and click the Activity Stream.

-If it is blank and logging is turned off, then flip the slider and try your response option again; if that doesn't work, inspect the Activity Stream for any errors.
+If it is blank, logging might be turned off.
+Flip the slider and try your response option again; if that doesn't work, inspect the Activity Stream for any errors.

-If you're still not sure, reply in the comments below or open up a ticket with our cheerful support peeps.
+If you're still not sure, reply in the comments below or open up a ticket with our cheerful support folks.